bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 ### Solution:

 Build a Set from the list.
-Pick a number, find all it's adjacent numbers that are also in the Set.
+Pick a number, find all it’s adjacent numbers that are also in the Set.
 Count them and remove them all from the Set.
 Repeat until the Set is empty.
 Time complexity O(n + n) = O(n).

     /**
      * @param {number[]} nums